Signs of Wax Buildup in Ears & When to Get Ear Wax Removal

 Cotton swabs, hairpins, and home suction tools often push wax deeper into the ear canal instead of removing it.
 This increases the risk of impaction, ear canal injury, and eardrum damage.

-Health organizations consistently recommend professional care for earwax removal.
+Health organizations consistently recommend professional care for ear wax removal.
 According to the World Health Organization, maintaining safe ear care practices is essential for preventing avoidable hearing problems.

 The American Speech-Language-Hearing Association also advises against inserting objects into the ear, as this can cause injury and hearing complications.